JavaScript SDK Quickstart Guide

 1. Add Web Application in Webex Connect

-To view how to create Web App Asset for 5.x, visit Web App Asset in Webex Connect
+To view how to create Web App Asset, visit Web App Asset in Webex Connect

 2. Setup FCM for Chrome and Firefox Browsers